smaillns/springboot-kafka-avro/README.md

 # Kafka Avro Serialization with Schema Registry

+**Note: This README is a work in progress.**

 This project demonstrates the usage of Kafka Schema Registry with Avro serialization in a Spring Boot application.
 The setup includes Kafka configuration used in the [eyes-flows](https://github.com/dktunited/eyes-visibility) project, essential properties required to connect and interact with a Kafka broker.
 The purpose is to focus on this configuration and make a POC of integration tests using two methods:
 1. Using the `EmbeddedKafka` provided by Spring in the `spring-kafka-test` dependency.